K4P Jerusalem Staff

 Co-Director of Education

 With a Master’s Degree from Hebrew University, Angham comes with a wealth of experience in facilitation, counseling, and education.
 From a young age, she has been participating in programs that seek to bridge the divide between different groups.
 With this being her third year at K4P, she looks forward to continue being an advocate for hope and change in our movement.

 Guest Relations Coordinator

 Reuven joined Kids4Peace in March 2019 as Guest Relations coordinator.
 Originally from the US, Reuven has been living in Jerusalem since 2016.
 He has a BS in Media, Culture, and Communication from New York University.

 Basheer joined Kids4Peace as the Finance officer in April 2017 as an expert in NGO financial management with vast experience in organizational growth and administration.
 As a certified public accountant with an MBA, Basheer has served as CFO for several local and international businesses.
 His deep belief in working toward peaceful coexistence has led him to dedicate his efforts to the field, working not only with Kids4Peace but also with our partner Hand-in-Hand.
 Basheer grew up in the Galilee and lives in Jerusalem with his family.

 Bahia grew up in Jerusalem, where her parents and grandparents were from as well.
 As a Palestinian public school educator, she has an MA in education and a BA in biology.
-Coursework in conflict resolution and facilitation led her to dive into peace work, especially with her language skills in Arabic, English, Hebrew, French and Spanish.
-Bahia joined K4P in 2014 out of belief that it is a center for coexistence in Jerusalem.
+Coursework in conflict resolution and facilitation led her to dive into peace work, especially with her language skills in Arabic, English, Hebrew, French, and Spanish.
+Bahia joined K4P in 2014 out of a belief that it is a center for coexistence in Jerusalem.

 Board of Directors